-Q. If a person purchases a subscription, does that entitle the person to all extracts and reports, including the Absentee Ballot Report, the Petition Signers Report, and the 2012 General Election Late Registrant Report?
+Q. If a person purchases a subscription, does that entitle the person to all extracts and reports, including the Absentee Ballot Report, the Petition Signers Report, and available late registrant reports?

 A. Yes – an annual subscription entitles the customer to unlimited downloads of any available extracts or copies of the complete voter file.
 In order to purchase a subscription, a customer must sign up for an ePass account -- see https://app.mt.gov/voterfile.